 - MSTU 4083 Instructional Design of Educational Technology - Counts toward the Foundational Knowledge area - Two programming courses must be taken.
-This requirement can be met by taking the two-course Object-Oriented or Interactive Media programming sequence. - MSTU 4031 and 5031 Object-Oriented Programming and Theory I & II - MSTU 5003 and 5013 Theory and Programming of Interactive Media I & II - 10 points of additional MSTU courses - Other courses chosen in consultation with an advisor
+This requirement can be met by taking the two-course Interactive Media programming sequence. - MSTU 5003 and 5013 Theory and Programming of Interactive Media I & II - 10 points of additional MSTU courses - Other courses chosen in consultation with an advisor